 Experience Cao Dai Religion In Ho Chi Minh City

 What would you say to a religion that worships Jesus Christ, Buddha, Confucius and Muhammed together?
-Not just these holy figures, the Cao Dai religion even worships Roman emperor Julius Caesar and Joan of Arc.
+Not just these holy figures, the Cao Dai religion even worship Roman emperor Julius Caesar and Joan of Arc.

 Cao Dai is a new and specific religion that is less than a century old.
 Born in the aftermath of the Second World War it was after the Cao Dai army.
-Cao Dai temples today are fantastic spaces that seeks to promote tolerance across the world.
+Cao Dai temples today are fantastic spaces that seek to promote tolerance across the world.

 You will find tours to the Cao Dai temple in Tay Ninh province north of Saigon.
 Though, a much better introduction is possible just a few kilometers from downtown Saigon in Cholon.
 The Cholon Cao Dai temple looks compact from outside but is impressive enough to make the detour with resident monks who will happily show you around.
-There are no fees or restrictions.
-I even climbed right up to the highest floor above to take in the view of the city.

 Priyanko- Constant Traveller